 The four questions a security reviewer asks

 Who can sign in.
-Who can see what.
+Who can change what.
 Who provisioned them.
 What did they do.
 All four are answered inside the same knowledge base the rest of your team already uses.

 Roles and permissions

 Every team has owners and members.
 Owners manage the team, invite people, set defaults, transfer ownership, and read the audit log.
-Members read, write, and organize the shared folders they have access to.
+Members read the team's shared folders, and write and organize the ones their role allows.
 Each folder can also override the team-wide role with its own.
 Viewer, editor, or admin.
 The role cascades to every sub-folder unless an inner folder overrides it.

 That cascade is what makes it usable on day two.
-Give the whole team write access to Runbooks.
-Then tighten Runbooks/Production secrets to a single admin.
+Give the whole team editor access to Runbooks.
+Then narrow Runbooks/Release process so only the couple of people who own it can edit, and the rest of the team keeps read access.
 No rebuilding the folder tree.

 Read the teams and sharing docs